Porto vs Lisbon: which one is better?

 The Pena Palace| ©laredawg

 Lisbon is a little gem.
-Although there is no lack of monuments and majestic buildings, its charm lies in its picturesque streets that insinuate themselves among old and colorful buildings.
-Although these examples are also found in Porto, this city is better known for its modern buildings signed by local and foreign archistars.
+Although there is no shortage of monuments and majestic buildings, its charm lies in its picturesque streets that wind their way between old, colorful buildings.
+Although these examples can also be found in Porto, this city is better known for its modern buildings designed by local and foreign star architects.

-The two cities are similar in style: most of the buildings in the center date back to the colonial era, when Portugal ruled the seas and wealthy merchants built elegant buildings to demonstrate their power.
-You'll see Gothic palaces and tiled facades in both destinations.
+The two cities have a similar style: most of the buildings in the center date back to the colonial era, when Portugal ruled the seas and the wealthiest merchants built elegant buildings to demonstrate their power.
+You will see Gothic palaces and tiled facades in both destinations.

-On the other hand, the Manueline (a 100% Portuguese style) is more present in the capital and yet, there is no lack of examples in the northern city.
+In contrast, the Manueline style (100% Portuguese) is more prevalent in the capital, although there are still examples in the northern city.
 The Pelourinho (an old pillory in front of the Cathedral) and the Igreja de Santa Clara (Largo Primeiro de Dezembro) are two clear examples.

-Porto is known for contemporary architecture.
-If you like the theme, you absolutely must see the new Vodafone headquarters (a futuristic structure designed by the Barbosa & Guimarães studio, Avenida da Boavista 2949), the Faculty of Architecture (a set of buildings facing the Douro River, Via Panorâmica Edgar Cardoso), the Casa do Cinema Manoel de Oliveira (commemorating Portuguese filmmaker Manoel de Oliveira) and the Fundaçao Serralves, Porto's contemporary art museum.
+Porto is known for its contemporary architecture.
+If you like this style, you should definitely see the new Vodafone headquarters (a futuristic structure designed by the Barbosa & Guimarães studio, Avenida da Boavista 2949), the Faculty of Architecture (a group of buildings overlooking the Douro River, Via Panorâmica Edgar Cardoso), the Casa do Cinema Manoel de Oliveira (commemorating Portuguese filmmaker Manoel de Oliveira), and the Fundaçao Serralves, Porto's contemporary art museum.

 In the Portuguese capital, modern architecture is concentrated in the Parque das Nações.
-However, the well-known architects Álvaro Siza Vieira and Eduardo Souto Moura have left a more relevant mark on Porto.
+However, renowned architects Álvaro Siza Vieira and Eduardo Souto Moura have left a more significant mark on Porto.

-The two locations share the coastal location but do not have the same climate.
-Porto is about 300 km further up the coast and this is reflected in the weather.
-Read on and discover their characteristics.
+The two cities share a coastal location but do not have the same climate.
+Porto is located about 300 km further north, and this is reflected in the weather.
+Read on to discover their characteristics.

-Porto is located in the north of the country at the mouth of the Douro River in the Atlantic Ocean.
-As it is located by the sea, its winters are not usually very cold and the only drawback may be the rain.
-Statistically speaking, November is the month with the highest rainfall, while July is the driest.
-During the summer, it is pleasant to visit Porto as the maximum temperatures do not usually exceed 30º.
+Porto is located in the north of the country at the mouth of the Douro River on the Atlantic Ocean.
+Being on the coast, its winters are not usually very cold, and the only drawback may be the rain.
+Statistically, November is the month with the highest rainfall, while July is the driest.
+During the summer, Porto is a pleasant place to visit, as the maximum temperatures do not usually exceed 30º.

-As in Porto, November is the month with the highest number of rainfall but, unlike the other city, summer is not the best time to travel there.
-Don't get me wrong, the Portuguese capital is always worth a visit but, between June and the beginning of September, the heat and humidity are noticeable.
+As in Porto, November is the month with the highest rainfall, but unlike the other city, summer is not the best time to travel there.
+Don't get me wrong, the Portuguese capital is always worth a visit, but between June and the beginning of September, the heat and humidity can be noticeable.

-If this were not enough, tourists often fly here to enjoy the longer days and the light that floods its streets.
-In any case, I recommend you to read the post about the 10 things to do in Lisbon in the summer.
+If that weren't enough, tourists tend to fly here to enjoy the longer days and the light that floods its streets.
+In any case, I recommend reading the post on 10 things to do in Lisbon in the summer.

-Gastronomic offer of Oporto vs. gastronomic offer near Lisbon
+Gastronomic offerings in Porto vs. gastronomic offerings near Lisbon

-The most important cities of the neighboring country share many dishes: both are located on the coast and Portugal is not very extensive.
-However, there are recipes that are very typical of Porto and others that originate from the capital.
-Read on, we have prepared a small list with the typical dishes of each one:
+The most important cities in the neighboring country share many dishes: both are located on the coast and Portugal is not very large.
+However, there are recipes that are very typical of Porto and others that originate in the capital.
+Keep reading, we have prepared a short list of the typical dishes of each:

 Porto

-Porto dishes are usually more hearty compared to those from the south.
-The first recipe perfectly demonstrates this statement:
+Porto's dishes tend to be more substantial than those in the south.
+The first recipe perfectly illustrates this point:

-• Francesinha, a sandwich that will not leave you hungry.
-The two slices cover a pork tenderloin steak, cooked ham, cheese and spicy beer sauce.
-If you want to finish it, it's best to share.
+• Francesinha, a sandwich that will leave you feeling full.
+The two slices of bread cover a pork loin steak, cooked ham, cheese, and spicy beer sauce.
+If you want to finish it, it's best to share it.

-• Tripas à Moda do Porto, a stew made with beans and beans.
-The inhabitants of Porto are nicknamed "tripeiros" because during the past centuries, the best meats left the city and its inhabitants had to eat the leftovers.
+• Tripas à Moda do Porto, a stew made with offal and beans.
+The inhabitants of Porto are nicknamed "tripeiros" because in centuries past, the best meats left the city and its inhabitants had to eat the leftovers.
 However, this dish is very tasty and I encourage you to try it.

-• Bifana, a roll stuffed with marinated pork and served with tomato sauce.
+• Bifana, a roll filled with marinated pork and accompanied by tomato sauce.
 In Porto, the best ones are eaten at Conga, a traditional bar near the Rivoli Theater (Rua do Bonjardim 318, 4000-115 Porto, Portugal).

-• Bacalhau à Gomes de Sá, a recipe developed in the 19th century at O Lisbonense restaurant in Porto.
-It is cod marinated in hot milk and cooked with potatoes, olives, parsley and egg.
+• Bacalhau à Gomes de Sá, a recipe created in the 19th century at the O Lisbonense restaurant in Porto.
+It consists of cod marinated in hot milk and cooked with potatoes, olives, parsley, and egg.

 Lisbon

-The city of Camões is a destination prized for its food.
-The best known are the pastéis de nata but the gastronomic offer is much wider.
-If you are an inveterate glutton and you have decided to travel to the Portuguese capital, I recommend you to read the post about the best gastronomic tours in Lisbon.
+The city of Camões is a destination much loved for its food.
+The best known dishes are pastéis de nata, but the gastronomic offering is much broader.
+If you are a foodie and have decided to travel to the Portuguese capital, I recommend reading the post on the best food tours in Lisbon

-• Bacalhau à Brás, a dish that was born in the Portuguese capital itself by the hand of Senhor Braz, a tavern keeper in the Bairro Alto.
-This recipe uses crumbled cod with potatoes and egg.
+• Bacalhau à Brás, a dish that originated in the Portuguese capital itself, created by Senhor Braz, a tavern owner in Bairro Alto.
+This recipe is made with flaked cod, potatoes, and eggs.
 It is usually garnished with black olives.

-• Sardinhas asadas, very typical of Lisbon, especially on the occasion of the feast of St. Anthony (June 13).
+• Grilled sardines, very typical in Lisbon, especially during the festival of St. Anthony (June 13).

-• Pastéis de Belém, the famous cream tartlets that are still prepared according to the original recipe of the 19th century.
-The temple of this dessert is located at Rua de Belém 84
+• Pastéis de Belém, the famous cream tarts that are still made according to the original 19th-century recipe.
+The temple of this dessert is located at Rua de Belém 84.

-• Bolos de arroz, muffins made with rice flour.
+• Bolos de arroz, cupcakes made with rice flour.

-Portugal has a rich gastronomy and during your vacation you will have the opportunity to taste many tasty dishes.
-Cod alone has thousands of variations and some recipes are popular all over the country.
-In both cities you can taste Chicken al Piri Piri (with its delicious spicy sauce brought from Mozambique) or the traditional Pataniscas a la bacalhau (cod fritters).
-If you travel to Lisbon in winter I recommend you try two soups: Caldeirada de bacalhau and Caldo Verde.
+Portugal has a rich gastronomy and during your vacation you will have the opportunity to taste many delicious dishes.
+Cod alone has thousands of variations and some recipes are popular throughout the country.
+In both cities, you can enjoy Piri Piri Chicken (with its delicious spicy sauce brought from Mozambique) or the traditional Pataniscas a la bacalhau (cod fritters).
+If you travel to Lisbon in winter, I recommend trying two soups: Caldeirada de bacalhau and Caldo Verde.

 How to visit Porto vs. how to visit Lisbon